hinto-janai/festival/src/README.md

 ## Image Formats
 If the `Album` art is embedded within the `Song` as metadata, it will always be used.

-If no art metadata is found, `Festival` will look for the largest:
+If no art metadata is found, `shukusai` will look for the largest:

 - PNG
 - JPG